B2-Kumar/Notes/sql.md

 ```
 ###### TRUNCATE TABLE
 - Delete the data inside a table, but not the table itself.
+- It is different from delete function as in case of delete each row is deleted one by one while in case of truncate it creates a new table with schema only and then deletes the previous table completely.
 ```sql
 TRUNCATE TABLE table_name;
 ```